 At Jamie’s, the safety of our passengers and crew is our highest priority.
-We have been operating since 1982, making us the longest continuously running whale watching and adventure tour companies on the West Coast of Vancouver Island.
-As part of our ongoing commitment to safety we have an extensive training and vessel maintenance schedule in place and have made significant investments in ensuring we have safety and life saving equipment on our vessels that not only meet, but exceed Transport Canada standards.
+We have been operating since 1982, making us the longest continuously running whale watching and adventure tour company on the West Coast of Vancouver Island.
+As part of our ongoing commitment to safety, we have an extensive crew training and vessel maintenance schedule in place.
+We have also made significant investments in ensuring that we have safety and life-saving equipment on our vessels that not only meet, but exceed Transport Canada standards.

 - In addition to the Transport Canada required lifejackets that have always been onboard our vessels, we have invested in manually inflatable Personal Floatation Devices (PFDs) to be worn by passengers when on outer decks.